Rokyyz/Unit3/project/documentation.md

         name:"SeeOrdersScreen"
 ```

-A quick and easy method to arrange and navigate between the various screens in your application is with the ScreenManager.
+A quick and easy method to arrange and navigate between the various screens in the application is with the use of ScreenManager.
 Because each screen is specified using a unique class that derives from the Screen class, unique functionality and properties may be defined for every screen.
-I was able to manage multiple screens and quickly transition between them because to the use of abstraction.

 ### General Application Screen